Josephine de Reszke: Early years

 The Reszkes built and operated the Hotel Saski, which catered to artists from Moscow, Berlin, and Paris, adjoined their residence.
 Impromptu performances with Emilja, as well as artist's rehearsals for upcoming performances, were held in their house.

 Her siblings were Jean and Édouard de Reszke.
 Emilja taught her children to sing. and Josephine also studied with a Mme.
 Nissen-Salomon.
 She studied music at the Conservatorium in St. Petersburg.
 Josephine, Jean, and Édouard performed at a soirée in 1869.

 Career

-She made her debut in Paris as Ophelia in Hamlet on 21 June 1875.
-Josephine, a soprano, and her younger brother Édouard de Reszke performed in Western Europe beginning in the 1870s.
+Josephine made her debut in 1874 in Venice as Cecilia in a new production of Gomes' Il Guarany opposite Francesco Tamagno as Pery.
+Her Paris debut came on June 21st 1875 as Ophelia in Thomas' Hamlet.
+She and her younger brother Édouard de Reszke performed in Western Europe beginning in the 1870s.
 Jean sang soprano solos as a boy in Warsaw Cathedral.